WHAT IS PRODUCT PLACEMENT AND HOW IS IT USED?

 REESE’S PIECES IN E.T.

-Reese’s Pieces of The Hershey Company were iconically featured in the phenomenally popular film of 1982, E.T. the Extra-Terrestrial.
+Reese’s Pieces of The Hershey Company was iconically featured in the phenomenally popular film of 1982, E.T. the Extra-Terrestrial.
 This product placement is estimated to have dramatically increased sales of the brand by an amount as large as 300%!

-This excellent marketing opportunity was very nearly missed however.
-The Mars candy bar company rejected the offer for it’s inclusion of it’s then key product, M&M’s.
+This excellent marketing opportunity was very nearly missed, however.
+The Mars candy bar company rejected the offer for its inclusion of its then key product, M&M’s.
 It was because of this rejection that the offer was made to The Hershey Company for their inclusion of Reese’s Pieces in the new Spielberg film.

 ASTON MARTIN IN JAMES BOND